-Food Services Workers Health Safety and Supervision
+Food Services Workers' Health, Safety, and Supervision

-The purpose of this policy is to establish basic personal health, hygiene, sanitation and safety requirements to be followed by all food services workers and to ensure the proper supervision of food services staff and inmate workers.
+The purpose of this policy is to establish basic personal health, hygiene, sanitation, and safety requirements to be followed by all food services workers and to ensure the proper supervision of food services staff and incarcerated workers.

-The Inyo County Sheriff Department will ensure that meals are nutritionally balanced, safe and prepared and served in accordance with applicable health and safety laws.
-All inmate food services workers will be properly supervised by custody staff to ensure safety and security at all times (15 CCR 1243(h)).
+The Inyo County Sheriff Department will ensure that meals are nutritionally balanced, safe, and prepared and served in accordance with applicable health and safety laws.
+All incarcerated person food services workers will be properly supervised by custody staff to ensure safety and security at all times (15 CCR 1243(h)).